Fang2403/App-for-healthcare/README.md

 * DT -- providing an R interface to the JavaScript library DataTables.
 R data objects (matrices or data frames) can be displayed as tables on HTML pages, and DataTables provides filtering, pagination, sorting, and many other features in the tables.

-* caret --a set of functions that attempt to streamline the process for creating predictive models
+* caret -- a set of functions that attempt to streamline the process for creating predictive models.

+* bslib -- providing tools for customizing Bootstrap themes directly from R, making it much easier to customize the appearance of Shiny apps & R Markdown documents.

 Please use following code to install required packages:

-`install.packages(c("shiny", "readr", "dplyr", "ggplot2", "summarytools", "DT", "caret", "corrplot"))`
+`install.packages(c("shiny", "readr", "dplyr", "ggplot2", "summarytools", "DT", "caret", "corrplot", "bslib"))`

 ## Launch the app